trustgrid/docs/content/en/tutorials/operations-runbook/control-plane-disconnect/index.md

 ![img](normal-node.png)

     i.
-Work with the onsite tech to login to the Trustgrid Local Console Utility.
-This tools will display connectivity status and allow you to alter the WAN/outside IP settings if needed.
+Work with the onsite tech to log in to the Trustgrid Local Console Utility.
+This tool will display the connectivity status and allow you to alter the WAN/outside IP settings if needed.

 b.
 If you see a screen like below attempt rebooting the device to restore connectivity.
 If that works contact Trustgrid support so we can investigate further.